rajyalaxmi-barma/Amazon-Product-Data-Analysis/README.md

-# Amazon-Product-Data-Analysis
+# Flipkart-Product-Data-Analysis
-Amazon Product Data Analysis using Python, Pandas and BeautifulSoup
+Flipkart Product Data Analysis using Python, Pandas and BeautifulSoup